krishnanlab/PecanPy/README.md

 Below is a quick start guide.
 Detailed documentation is available [here](https://pecanpy.readthedocs.io/).

-The implementation and the optimizations, along with benchmarks, are described in this [application note](https://doi.org/10.1093/bioinformatics/btab202) published on Bioinformatics.
+The implementation and the optimizations, along with benchmarks, are described in this [application note](https://doi.org/10.1093/bioinformatics/btab202) published in _Bioinformatics_.
 The benchmarking results presented in the preprint can be reproduced using the test scripts provided in the companion [benchmarks repo](https://github.com/krishnanlab/PecanPy_benchmarks).

 ## Installation